Who we are

 I am deeply grateful to the many people who have shaped my work.
 My father, Joseph, gave me an early appreciation for design and fine art that still guides everything I make.
 My son Joey built the website that shares my pieces with the world.
 My wife Barb provides endless inspiration, patience, and wise counsel—she is at the heart of this work.

-Students and friends and inspirations —Mikey, Greg of Phillips Mill, Cam of Black Tail, and Trav—teach me, influence me, and join me in hands-on adventures that keep the craft alive and evolving.
+Some inspirations and teachers include: Davey, Mikey, Greg of Phillips Mill, Cam of Black Tail, and Trav who have taught me and influenced me in hands-on adventures that keep the craft alive and evolving.
 I honor mentors like Tom and the enduring legacy of George Nakashima; his spirit and approach to live-edge design resonate through much of what I create.
 I’m also thankful for supporters like Genelle whose encouragement matters more than they may know.

 Mastery of fine woodworking is learned, not born.
 I credit the many hands and voices that helped launch my practice.
-My calling is to collect reclaimed wood, air-dry it until its color and clarity are revealed, and turn those timbers into lasting pieces for as long as time and trees allow.
+In this journey I have found my calling, and for that I am always grateful.
 God bless.